EHC Needs Assessments

 COVID-19 SEN EHC Needs Assessments

-Guidance from the government regarding school closures and social distancing is already in force.
-This means that elements of the assessment process will not be able to be conducted in the same way.
-The main principle underpinning all of iSEND’s EHC needs assessments is to gather the most accurate, reliable and comprehensive information possible given the constraints in place.
+However, it is noted that governmental guidance around school closures and social distancing means that elements of the EHC Needs Assessment process may need to be undertaken in a manner that is different from usual.
+The main principle underpinning the iSEND Service’s approach to EHC Needs Assessments is the aim to gather the most accurate, reliable and comprehensive information possible given the constraints in place.

 Request for an EHC Needs Assessment